h8d13/Hadeboot/README.md

 You can also configure actions easily (config.json) and more.
 The idea is to enhance a workflow, not replicating existing things but isntead having a simple local version of tools that are useful for everyday use.
+QoL for large projects, I wanted to make sure that I have everything at the end of my fingertips.

 How to get it running:
 ---